Social Security & Medicare Tax

 Online / Self-Service Portals

-Coming in 2024, the Maryland bFile system will be replaced with Maryland Tax Connect.
-The self-service tax portal will include filing, paying, updating and application services.
-Maryland businesses should receive a welcome letter in February to help with registration.
+The Maryland bFile system has been replaced with Maryland Tax Connect.
+The self-service tax portal includes filing, paying, updating and application services.

 Need Help?